iomz/PROVTutorial/README.md

 #Welcome

 [Data provenance](http://en.wikipedia.org/wiki/Provenance#Data_provenance) - information about entities, activities, and people involved in producing a piece of data or thing - is becoming a crucial component in information systems.
-Whether it's the version history of software ((like github) or maintaing attribution as documents are created (think [CC-BY](https://wiki.creativecommons.org/Best_practices_for_attribution)), provenance is becoming widely available.
+Whether it's the version history of software ((like github) or maintaining attribution as documents are created (think [CC-BY](https://wiki.creativecommons.org/Best_practices_for_attribution)), provenance is becoming widely available.

 To help work with provenance coming from multiple different systems, the W3C specified a common model and serializations for provenance, [PROV](http://www.w3.org/TR/2013/NOTE-prov-overview-20130430/).